 So a Rottweiler without a job is likely to get bored, frustrated, and destructive, and may even act out because they have nothing to do to keep busy and burn off their extra energy.

 Rottweilers need to be the center of their human family

-Another key contributing factor to Rottweiler’s aggression is when a Rottie is neglected or left alone for long hours on a regular basis.
+Another key contributing factor to Rottweiler’s aggression is when a Rottie is neglected or left alone for long hours regularly.

-These dogs have an intense need to be with their people and be right in the center of family life.
+These dogs must be with their people and the center of family life.

 Even the company of another family dog will not be an adequate substitute for human attention, affection, and playtime.
 These dogs have been bred to crave human closeness as a guarding and protective breed.

 A lonely Rottweiler will not only be an under-socialized Rottweiler but may become an aggressive Rottweiler that is a danger to people.